-VSO volunteers, supporters and friends came together last night to celebrate the impact of volunteering for development at the Volunteer Impact Awards.
+VSO volunteers, supporters and friends came together on 5 December to celebrate the impact of volunteering for development at the Volunteer Impact Awards.

 Esteemed guests including VSO’s Patron, HRH Princess Anne, filled the auditorium of the Ondaatje Theatre at the Royal Geographical Society in London to watch the ceremony.